princeton-sns/specreds/p2warmup.md

 (This part takes around 10 minutes to complete on cloudlab `c220g5`)

-Let us first go through some warm-up examples to get familiar with the Ceph storage layer as well as the super and collapse APIs.
-In this section, we will be learning the following commands (You do not need to remember how to use these APIs correctly, the remaining parts of this artifact all provide one-click scripts to run the experiments):
+Let us first go through some warm-up examples to get familiar with the Ceph storage layer as well as the `super` and `collapse` APIs.
+In this section, we will be learning the following commands (You do not need to know how to use these APIs correctly, the remaining parts of this artifact all provide one-click scripts to run the experiments):

 	ceph -s         # display the ceph cluster status rbd create      # creates a disk image